What Are the Real Closing Costs When Switching Mortgage Lenders in Canada?

 If you are currently with TD, RBC Homeline, CIBC, Scotiabank STEP, or BMO ReadiLine — your switch is technically a refinance, not a transfer.

 Check your mortgage documents before assuming a free switch is available.
 Ask your broker specifically: “Does this lender cover re-registration costs on collateral charge discharges?”
 Some do.
 Many don't.
 The answer changes the math by $500 to $1,500.
-For a full breakdown of how collateral charges affect your options, see the switching lenders guide.
+For a full breakdown, see the standard vs collateral mortgage guide.

 What switching actually costs, by timing